deltaryz/GBARunner3-rtc/README.md

 # DISCLAIMER

-This code was written 100% by Claude Sonnet via Claude Code.
+This code was written 100% by Claude Sonnet/Opus via Claude Code.
 This is not a human-authored implementation.

+I have not submitted a PR for this reason.
+Consider this a "proof of concept".

 While it has been functional for me in my limited testing, **USE AT YOUR OWN RISK**